gbif/dwca-io/README.md

 ## Notes
 * The `delimitedBy` attribute of a field is not supported.
 * The `dateFormat` attribute of a file is not supported.
+* Iterating over an Archive with extensions requires pre-sorting the data files.
+This can take seconds to minutes, depending on the size of the archive.
+If you prefer, you can use `Archive#initialize()` to sort the archive beforehand.
+* Archives with data from a single core/extension split across multiple files are not supported.

 ## Maven
 Ensure you have the GBIF repository in your `pom.xml`
 ```xml